Nano and Atomic Scale Imaging 2 PHYS5042

 Short Description

-This course follows on from the NASI 1 course to explore more advanced aspects of the Physics and applications of nanometre and atomic scale imaging techniques that are used to investigate materials in various classes and across the boundaries of traditional research disciplines.
+This course follows on from the NASI1 (PHYS5041) course to explore more advanced aspects of the Physics and applications of nanometre and atomic scale imaging techniques that are used to investigate materials in various classes and across the boundaries of traditional research disciplines.

-A major focus is given to TEM topics including: electron optics and other aspects of TEM instrumentation, aberration correction, Lorentz imaging of ferro-magnetic/electric materials, diffraction and nanoanalysis.
-Experience of cross-disciplinary applications of TEM and complimentary techniques will be provided by invited lecturers from the Schools of Chemistry, Geology & Earth Sciences, Engineering and the Centre for Virus Research.
+A major focus is given to TEM (transmission electron microscopy) topics including: electron optics and other aspects of TEM instrumentation, aberration correction, Lorentz imaging of ferro-magnetic/electric materials, diffraction and nanoanalysis.

-Due to the advanced nature of this course, successful completion of the NASI 1 course is a pre-requisite.
-It is envisaged that this course will be highly attractive to students who have a very strong interest in materials research and are possibly following the MSc Physics - Advanced Materials track.
+Due to the advanced nature of this course, successful completion of the NASI1 course is ideal.
+Exceptions might be made for students who have done equivalent content at another university on a case-by-case basis.
+It is envisaged that this course will be highly attractive to students who have a very strong interest in materials research and are possibly following the Advanced Functional Materials MSc track.

 Timetable